 Bravo’s main business is the processing of dead and dying animals; discarded livestock and horses who have outgrown their usefulness, who, mostly from surrounding farms, are brought in by haulers – dead animal haulers.

-He explains, how sometimes livestock and horses arrive at Bravo still alive, transported in the same truck along with with dead animals; animals that can walk off the truck are destined for a pen, devoid of shelter – a lonely and baron pasture – where they are fed a diet of moldy hay.
-Sometimes the animals, sick and emaciated, suffer for weeks before they are slaughtered (see images below); and when they are their meat is used to make raw pet food.
+He explains, how sometimes livestock and horses arrive at Bravo still alive, transported in the same truck along with with dead animals; animals that can walk off the truck are destined for a pen, devoid of shelter – a lonely and baron pasture – where they right-hand a diet of moldy hay.
+Sometimes the animals, sick and emaciated, suffer for weeks – sometimes months – before they are slaughtered (see images below), and their meat is used to make raw pet food.

 THE CONNECTION BETWEEN BRAVO PACKING, UNIVERSITY OF PENNSYLVANIA & DARLING INGREDIENTS